sogeuni/sogeuni.github.io/content/abs/advanced-topics/bash-version-3.md

 echo $a        # 15Hello
 ```

 Here, += functions as a _string concatenation_ operator.
-Note that its behavior in this particular context is different than within a [[../commands/internal-commands-and-builtins#^LETREF|let]] construct.
+Note that its behavior in this particular context is different than within a [[internal-commands-and-builtins#^LETREF|let]] construct.

 ```bash
 a=1